-What’s the truth behind the claim that artists and scientists are “right brained” thinkers?
+What’s the truth behind the claim that artists and scientists are “right-brained” thinkers?
 What’s more, does tapping into your right hemisphere make you more creative?

 I’m an opera singer as well as a cognitive neuroscientist, and this duality is often surprising to people meeting me for the first time.
 They wonder how I can switch back and forth between the two callings.
 Yet for me, it’s no less difficult to go from science to singing as it is to switch between any two dissimilar tasks, like writing and teaching, for example.
-Sure, it takes me a moment or two to refocus, but for many people the idea that a person can be proficient in both art, reserved for right-brain dominant people, and science, where the left brain steers the ship, seems nearly impossible.
+Sure, it takes me a moment or two to refocus, but for many people, the idea that a person can be proficient in both art, reserved for right-brain dominant people, and science, where the left brain steers the ship, seems nearly impossible.

 The Most Common Brain Myth

 Where did this idea come from?
 Is any of it based on scientific evidence?
 There certainly is evidence that patients with specific lesions to one side of the brain may show a different symptom profile from patients with comparable lesions to the other side.
 The brain is to some extent modular, in that different brain regions are assigned different roles.
-But the truth is, of course, much more complex.
+But the truth is much more complex.